-See your counselor to register for online courses as part of your regular school day.
-Successfully passing a required online orientation is a contingent for enrollment.
 Students enrolled in Online Courses may ONLY be on the Cascade HS campus during their scheduled CHS class(es).
 Online students may not be on campus during the time/period when they are scheduled to be working on their online courses.
-The online courses should be scheduled at the beginning or at the end of a student's school day.
+The online courses should be scheduled at the beginning or at the end of a student's school day (1st and/or 6th period).

+REQUIREMENTS:
-Requires a home computer connected to the Internet - Internet connection required.
-High Speed 256K+ Recommended

-Technology Requirements: PC/Windows or Apple/Mac with current operating system, mouse, sound card w/ speakers for multi-media

-Web Browsers: Current versions of Explorer, Mozilla/Firefox, and/or Chrome

-Current updates of standard browser plugins: Java, Flash
+- Requires a modern home computer connected to the Internet Internet connection required.
+The faster the connection, the better the experience. - Technology Requirements: PC/Windows or Apple/Mac with current operating system, mouse, sound card w/ speakers for multi-media, camera optional for video conferencing. - Web Browsers: Current versions of Google Chrome or Microsoft Internet Explorer are preferred. - Current updates of standard browser plugins: Java, Flash

-Third party downloads include: Adobe Reader for PDF's, productivity software for word processing & spreadsheets
+Third party applications needed: Adobe Reader for PDF's, a productivity software for word processing & spreadsheets